OpenSDN-io/docs/opensdn-feature-architecture-guide/load-balance-as-service-vnc.rst

 -------------------------------------

 Load Balancing as a Service (LBaaS) is a feature available through OpenStack Neutron.
-Tungsten Fabric 1.20 and greater allows the use of the Neutron API for LBaaS to apply open source load balancing technologies to provision a load balancer in the TF system.
+OpenSDN 1.20 and greater allows the use of the Neutron API for LBaaS to apply open source load balancing technologies to provision a load balancer in the OpenSDN system.

 The LBaaS load balancer enables the creation of a pool of virtual machines serving applications, all front-ended by a virtual-ip.
 The